2026-05-08 22:00:00

 Backup Works Differently

 Backup, or data backup, solves a different problem.
-Its purpose is not to keep the same version of a file everywhere, but to keep an independent copy of data that can be restored after an error, failure, virus attack, deletion, unsuccessful update, disk failure, or simple human inattention.
+Its purpose is not to keep the same version of a file everywhere, but to keep an independent copy of data that can be restored after an error, failure, virus attack, deletion, unsuccessful update, disk failure, or simple human inattention as part of a safer OneDrive backup strategy.

 A proper backup usually answers questions that synchronization does not fully cover: